strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

    - Using those solutions therefore requires TLS peers to be able to trust multiple root CA certificates.
  - These solutions cannot be responsible for rolling updates to components like Kafka.
    - This means that end-entity certificate generation and the rollout of trust in the CA certificates referenced in those end-entity certificates, needs to be decoupled.
+ - These solutions might take a varying amount of time to issue a certificate.
+   - Since we do not know how long certificate issuance might take, we can't block the reconcile loop waiting for certificates to be issued.
- - Certificates will likely be requested in an asynchronous manner, which means it can't be assumed that e.g. the CA certificate is already present when the component reconcilers run.
+   - This means it can't be assumed that e.g. the CA certificate is already present when the component reconcilers run (since it not be issued yet).
 This would be highly valuable for organizations with compliance requirements with regard to certificates.

 Currently, it is hard to integrate one of these certificate management solutions for a couple of reasons:
  - The state of certificates, particularly CA certificates is determined based on multiple different annotations and fields on internal Java objects.
    This makes it hard to comprehend the current state, particularly when doing a renewal and tricky to reason about edge cases that might occur.
- - The component reconcilers directly access fields on the Cluster CA, for example when handling a CA certificate being removed.
+ - The component reconcilers directly interact with the Java class that represents the Cluster CA.
-   In order to move away from Strimzi managing the CA directly, the component reconcilers should not be directly interacting with the CA.
+   For example, this class contains methods not only to manage the CA certificate and private key, but also generate certificates for Strimzi components (like Cruise Control) and store state about renewals that happened during the current reconcile loop.
+   This makes it hard to drop in an alternative to the existing Strimzi Cluster CA, since it's behaviour is relied upon throughout the reconcile loop.

 This proposal describes changes to make it easier to reason about the current state of CA certificates and track the roll out of trust.